depicted-candela/modern-software-engineer/README.md

   - **For Deeper Understanding**:
     - *ReinforcementLearningAndOptimalControl_DimitriPBertsekas_2019*: `Chapter_01.pdf` (DP as the foundation of RL).
     - *ConcreteMathematics_Graham-Knuth-Patashnik_1994*: `03_Chapter_01_Recurrent_Problems.pdf`.
+    - Artificial Intelligence: A Modern Approach (Russell & Norvig): Chapter 5, "Adversarial Search," is the canonical reference for Minimax and its variants.
   - **Introduction to Algorithms (Cormen et al.)**:
     - *Chapter 14*: Dynamic Programming (14.1, 14.2, 14.3, 14.4, 14.5).
     - *Chapter 15*: Greedy Algorithms (15.1, 15.2, 15.3).
     - *Chapter 22.1*: The Bellman-Ford algorithm.
 - **Relational and Specific Properties for AI-Generated Exercises and Lectures**:
-  - **Key Skills**: Solving optimization problems, exploring solutions, bitwise optimization.
+  - **Key Skills**: Solving optimization problems, exploring solutions, bitwise optimization, modeling game states, implementing recursive decision-making under adversarial and probabilistic conditions.
-  - **Exercise Context**: Compute Fibonacci with DP, solve N-Queens with bitsets, implement Bellman-Ford.
+  - **Exercise Context**: Compute Fibonacci with DP, solve N-Queens with bitsets, implement Bellman-Ford, implement Minimax for Tic-Tac-Toe, add Alpha-Beta Pruning to it, and design a simple dice game solved with Expectiminimax.
-  - **Lecture Context**: Break down knapsack problem, illustrate backtracking and bitwise N-Queens, explain edge relaxation.
+  - **Lecture Context**: Break down knapsack problem, illustrate backtracking and bitwise N-Queens, explain edge relaxation, visualize a game tree for Minimax, show how alpha-beta pruning cuts off branches, and explain how to add chance nodes for Expectiminimax.
-  - **Complexity**: Start with basic DP, progress to Bellman-Ford and optimized N-Queens.
+  - **Complexity**: Start with basic DP, progress to Bellman-Ford and optimized N-Queens, then introduce Minimax, and finally add Alpha-Beta pruning as an optimization.

 ### Chunk 16: Hashing and Hash Maps (Days 43-45, September 8-10)